faye1011/myproject/_songs/we_shall_overcome.md

 award1: Grammy for Best Folk Recording by Pete Seeger, 1963
 award2: Selected for preservation in the Library of Congress, with the National Recording Registry deeming the song "culturally, historically, or aesthetically important.", 2007
 award3:
 description: Pete Seeger first heard the song sung by Tobacco workers in the late 1940s.
 Prior to the Albany movement, the song was commonly performed within the Southern white folk tradition.
-When the organisation was led by Bernice Johnson Reagon, black activists changed the structure and tempo of the song which turned it into a protest song sung at mass gatherings (Ward)
+When the organisation was led by Bernice Johnson Reagon, black activists changed the structure and tempo of the song which turned it into a protest song sung at mass gatherings.
 more-versions: https://secondhandsongs.com/performance/444349/versions#nav-entity
 versions: |
     Guy Carawan (1961)<br>